Demography (thousands): 8,191,958 (July 2015 est.)

-GDP per capita (US$): 2,052
+GDP per capita (US$): 2,800 (2015 est.)

 - Enhanced knowledge on the economic cost of land degradation associated with foregone production on degraded and unused agricultural land in terms of GDP and rural households’ unrealized benefits.

-- Thanks to the inclusion of poverty-environment tools in the national civil servant training curriculum government staff in other provinces planners around the country can now learn from the experiences in the Sughd region via a handbook that details in practical terms how to bring poverty-environment into the planning process.
+- Thanks to the inclusion of poverty-environment tools in the national civil servant training curriculum government staff in other provinces planners around the country can now learn from the experiences in the Sughd region via a handbook that details in practical terms how to bring P-E into the planning process.

 - Environment and climate sustainability criteria were integrated into the design and application of the district Trust Funds/Rural Growth Programmes financial mechanism for DDP’s implementation.
 Local communities in Tajikistan were supported to identify ‘green’ products and services, which were then evaluated by representatives from the Committee for Environmental Protection.
 Today over 65 enterprises are supported by the regional trust fund mechanism (funded by DFID) that answer both environmental and poverty reduction criteria.
 For example, through supporting microloan foundations that include P-E criteria for micro lending and the provision that at least 50% of the loans be targeted towards women-led initiatives.
 For the first time, women are taking an active role in local economic activity rather than relying exclusively on remittances from abroad.